This post was recently updated on August 8th, 2021

 The Freezing Winters v/s Pleasing Summers.

-Which season would you pick to go Barot?
+Which season would you pick to go to Barot Valley?

-Whether it’s about exploring a new city by car or getting involved like Barot on foot.
+Whether it’s about exploring a new city by car or getting involved like Barot Valley on foot.

 Life has its way of showing you the beauty around you.
 I think that we should be more responsible enough to leave a place like it was before our arrival.
 So the future generations can describe more enormously about their experiences & stories.